Experimental Design under Network Interference: Conclusions

 \section{Conclusions}

-In this paper, we have introduced a novel method for designing experiments under interference.
-Motivated by applications in the social sciences, we consider general network structure, and we accommodate for estimating a large class of causal estimands using parametric and non-parametric estimators.
-We allow for the variance and covariance between units being unknown, and we provide the first set of conditions on pilot studies under interference when such functions are estimated from a first-wave experiment.
-We propose a design that selects treatment assignments and participation indicators to minimize the variance of the final estimator.
-We derive the first set of guarantees on the variance, and theoretical analysis on pilot's size.
+This paper introduced a method for designing experiments under network interference.
+We proposed a two-wave design that selects participation indicators and treatment assignments to minimize the variance of a pre-specified linear estimator, and we provided the first statistical framework for such two-wave experiments with interference, including regret guarantees.

-We considered designs where either full or partial network information is available to the researchers.
-In the latter case, we outlined the importance of exploiting modeling strategies for the network formation model for minimizing the resulting variance.
-Our empirical findings suggest robustness to such a model in the presence of a partially observed network.
-We leave for future research addressing the question of network model selection for experimental design in the presence of a partially observed network.
+Our main analysis considers settings in which the complete network is observed.
+In the Appendix and in simulations, we show how the framework extends to partially observed networks.
+Our numerical findings suggest that imputing missing edges can reduce the estimator's variance.
+A comprehensive theoretical analysis of partially observed networks, including model selection for the imputation step, remains an important direction for future work.

-This paper makes two key assumptions: interactions are anonymous, and interference propagates to the neighbors only.
-Future research should address the question of design under general interactions and interference propagating on the entire network.
-Exploring the effect of the network topology as well as different exposure mappings on the performance of the design mechanisms remains an open research question.
+We focused on local interference.
+Future research should study designs under more general interaction structures in which interference propagates across larger portions of the network.
+Understanding how network topology and alternative exposure mappings affect the performance of the proposed design mechanisms is another open question.